 Incoming first year students for fall 2021 are required to live on campus for two years unless they are approved for housing exemption.
 All first-year students must be approved for a housing exemption by June 1, 2021.

 Students may request an exemption from the two-year residency requirement if they meet any of the following criteria.
-The Residency Exemption Form along with supporting documentation must be submitted on the Housing Portal by June 1st, 2020.
+The residency exemption form, along with supporting documentation must be submitted to the Housing Portal.
 Please note, if students make changes to housing, their financial aid award could be affected.
 Exemptions are for an academic year.
 Students need to reapply for residency exemption in their second year.